 - Use your bed only for sleeping

-If you are in the first category, be sure you are using exercise as a healthy coping mechanism and that you are not over-exercising to the point of hurting yourself or losing too much weight.
+If you're in the first category, be sure you're using exercise as a healthy coping mechanism and that you're not overexercising to the point of hurting yourself or losing too much weight.

 3. Eat a Balanced Diet

-4. Take Time for Self-Care
+4. Make Time for Self-Care

-5. Understand the Risks of Substance Use
+5. Recognize the Risks of Substance Use

-6. Know About Sexual Health and Safety
+6. Value Sexual Health and Safety

 7. Become Health Literate